prakharmrsl/easypcceo.github.io/pages/budget-pcs/case-fans.md

 Case fans are important because the components inside your PC generate *a lot* of heat.
 If you didn't have a CPU cooler on your CPU, for example, you could fry an egg on top of it.
 Seriously, look it up.

-If your components get too hot, it can damage them and shorten their life span.
+If your components get too hot, it can damage them and shorten their lifespan.
 You'll run into problems with your components malfunctioning if they get too hot.

 Most components are programmed to automatically shut down if they get too hot to avoid damage.
 So, either your PC will turn off over and over, or your components will be damaged.

 CPUs and GPUs run especially hot – it is crucial that your PC draws in cool air and expels the warm air.

-An efficient cooling system can increase performance and the lifespan of your computer.
+An efficient cooling system can increase the performance and the lifespan of your computer.

 ## 120mm Case Fans vs. 140mm Case Fans